What to do if you don’t match

 Lets think about what you would do if you don’t match.
 This is the unthinkable!
 Unfortunately, the majority of applicants don’t match.
 Many IMGs I know just apply again, and don’t match again.

 I’m not able to find data on the success of repeat applicants to the match.
 I imagine the success rate is quite low.
-I hear stories of people who come to the US, apply for the match without success and end up working as taxi drivers, factory workers or other positions where they do not use their medical training.
+I hear stories of people who come to the US, apply for the match without success and end up working in other positions where they do not use their medical training.

 What can one do with ECFMG certification in the US besides residency?
 Nothing.
 ECFMG certification is for residency and is useless without residency.

-Can I work as a physician in the US without residency training?
+Can one work as a physician in the US without residency training?
 No, you can’t work as a physician in the US without a license and you need a residency to obtain a full license.
 The practice of medicine without a license is illegal.
 Can an IMG work in the prison system?
-Not without at least a year of residency and a full medical license.
+Not without at least a year of residency and a full medical license which you cannot get unless you do a residency.

 What can one do?